 Thick and Juicy Home-Ground Grilled Cheeseburgers

 It's hard to beat a slice of gooey American cheese on a burger, but pimento cheese might come close.
-We process the spread until just about smooth before putting it on the burgers to help it melt and stay emulsified.
-To stick with the spicy theme we garnish the burgers with pickled jalapeño slices.
+We process the spread until it's just about smooth before putting it on the burgers, to help it melt and stay emulsified.
+To stick with the spicy theme, we also garnish the burgers with pickled jalapeño slices.

 The Best Grilled Hot Dogs

-Natural casing hot dogs are easy to grill—you could just throw them on the fire and end up with decent results.
-But for the best flavor and least risk of the skins exploding we recommend simmering the sausages with beer and sauerkraut before quickly charring on the flames.
+Natural-casing hot dogs are easy to grill—you could just throw them on the fire and end up with decent results.
+But for the best flavor (and lowest risk of the skins exploding), we recommend simmering the sausages with beer and sauerkraut before quickly charring them on the flames.